Booker scores 32, Suns eliminate Lakers from playoff race

 Lakers: Howard had eight points and six rebounds in the first quarter.
 He came into the game averaging 5.8 points per game. … Austin Reaves scored 18 points off the bench.

-Suns: Booker, Ayton and Jae Crowder all played after sitting out Sunday’s loss to the Thunder. … McGee added nine points and nine rebounds. … The Suns topped their previous record of 62 wins in a season.
-They accomplished it twice, in 1992-93 and again in 2004-05. … The Suns swept the Lakers this season, winning all four games. … The Suns hosted a sellout crowd for a 25th straight game.
+Suns: Booker, Ayton and Jae Crowder all played after sitting out Sunday’s loss to the Thunder. … JaVale McGee added nine points and nine rebounds. … The Suns topped their previous record of 62 wins in a season.
+They accomplished it twice, in 1992-93 and again in 2004-05. … The Suns swept the Lakers this season, winning all four games. … The Suns hosted a sellout crowd for a 25th straight game. … Paul has been part of four NBA teams that have set regular-season franchise records for wins, including the Suns, Clippers, Pelicans and Rockets.

 UP NEXT